mikem23/keepalive-race/README.md

 and certain web servers.

 The default with Apache httpd 2.4 is KeepAliveTimeout = 5.
-If you make a request, wait just the right amount of time, then make another request, then requests module may opt to reuse the connection, but by the time the server gets it the timeout will have expired.
+If you make a request, wait just the right amount of time, then make another request, the requests module may opt to reuse the connection, but by the time the server gets it the timeout will have expired.